ymatsunaga/mdtoolbox-doc/introduction.rst

-Download the `zip arichive <https://github.com/ymatsunaga/mdtoolbox/zipball/master>`_ or `tarball <https://github.com/ymatsunaga/mdtoolbox/tarball/master>`_ from the `GitHub site <https://github.com/ymatsunaga/mdtoolbox/>`_, or just clone this repository by using the following command,
+Download the `zip arichive <https://github.com/ymatsunaga/mdtoolbox/zipball/master>`_ or `tarball <https://github.com/ymatsunaga/mdtoolbox/tarball/master>`_ from the `GitHub site <https://github.com/ymatsunaga/mdtoolbox/>`_, or just clone this repository by using a git command in the shell,
 ::

  $ git clone https://github.com/ymatsunaga/mdtoolbox.git